Apricot Jam Filled Sandwich Cookies

 By far my favorite way to store these cookies.
 They are perfect for freezing!
 You can freeze the dough either shaped whole into a disk, or you can roll and cut your cookies before freezing to make them easy to bake off whenever needed.

 To freeze the whole dough, wrap in a layer of plastic wrap and then either place in a freezer bag or wrap with another layer of aluminum foil to prevent freezer burn.
 To freeze rolled and cut cookies, place on a single layer on a baking sheet and freeze for about 1 hour, or until frozen solid.
 Transfer the frozen cookies to a freezer bag and freeze.
 This dough will keep for up to 3 months in the freezer.

-If you’re a fan of cookies, you may also like these other cookie recipes:
+If you’re a fan of cookies, check out these other cookie recipes!